mathewgomas-alfred/mathewgomas.io/user_manual/introduction_from_other_software/introduction_from_sai.rst

 A simple inking brush recipe for example is to take a pixel brush, uncheck the :guilabel:`Enable Pen Settings` on opacity and flow, and uncheck everything but size from the option list.
 Then, go into brush-tip, pick :ref:`auto_brush_tip` from the tabs, and set the size to 25 (right-click a blue bar if you want to input numbers), turn on anti-aliasing under the brush icon, and set fade to 0.9.
 Then, as a final touch, set spacing to 'auto' and the spacing number to 0.8.

 You can configure the brushes in a lot of detail, and share the packs with others.
-Importing of packs and brushes can be done via the :menuselection:`Settings --> Manage Resources...`, where you can import .bundle files or .kpp files.
+Importing of packs and brushes can be done via the :menuselection:`Settings --> Manage Resources...`, where you can import ``.bundle`` or ``.kpp`` files.

 Erasing
 ~~~~~~~

 Erasing is a blending mode in Krita, much like the transparency mode of Paint Tool Sai.
-It's activated with the :kbd:`E` key or you can select it from the Blending Mode drop-down...
+It's activated with the :kbd:`E` key or you can select it from the :guilabel:`Blending Mode` drop-down box.

 Blending Modes
 ~~~~~~~~~~~~~~